What can be found :

 134 x WAAF´s.

 By 1921 the camp went very quite and became a satellite to RAF Brize Norton and by WW2 it became training station for new pilots.
-Later it was found that pilots could be trained in the US, Canada, Southern Africa and it went over to glider and parachute training.
-It is still in RAF service and used as a DZ for Joint Services Parachute Centre.
-Used as flying training,
+Later it was found that pilots could be trained in the US, Canada, Southern Africa and it then went over to glider and parachute training.
+It is still in RAF service today and used as a DZ for Joint Services Parachute Centre.

 GS shed.